gautamdhameja/substrate-account-filter/readme.md

 The pallet maintains a whitelist of accounts that are permitted to submit extrinsics, and allows the sudo user to add and remove accounts from this whitelist.

-The filtering of incoming transactions is done by implementing the `SignedExtension` trait.
+The filtering of incoming transactions is done using the `SignedExtension` trait.

 ## Usage